Empower Your Practice

 Telemed screen Telemedicine in Medesk

 Medesk Meet is an integral part of the Medesk practice management software, offering a comprehensive way of managing your clinic and carrying out your consultations all on the same platform.
 It has been specially designed to be easy for clinicians to adapt to while staying patient-friendly.
-Medesk Meet provides HIPAA compliant video conferencing as a core feature, meaning your virtual care sessions are encrypted, secure, and conducted within a platform built specifically for clinical use.
+Medesk Meet provides compliant video conferencing as a core feature, meaning your virtual care sessions are encrypted, secure, and conducted within a platform built specifically for clinical use.

 Here's how Medesk Meet works for video consultations in 5 easy steps: